-Parents of dependent students, as defined by the federal government, are eligible to apply for the Parent PLUS Loan to assist their students’ educational needs.
+Parents of dependent students, as defined by the federal government, are eligible to apply for the Parent PLUS Loan to assist their student's educational needs.
 This loan program allows parents to borrow the difference between the cost of education and the financial assistance the student is scheduled to receive.
 Students must complete the appropriate year FAFSA.
 Eligibility for this loan will be based on a credit check performed by the Department of Education upon submission of the Parent PLUS Loan application.
 Additional information on Federal Direct PLUS Loans can be found at the U.S. Department of Education website.

 Credit Check Requirement

 To meet the federally defined credit worthiness requirements, an applicant cannot be 90 days or more delinquent on the repayment of any debt, the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or write off of a Title IV debt during the last five years.

 If the parent receives a denied credit decision on their PLUS Loan application, there are a few of options.
 Parents can add a credit-worthy endorser, appeal the credit decision, or request the Additional Unsubsidized Direct Loan for the student.
 For more details on options and steps, please see this link.

 When completing the loan application, the parent will have the option to either:

 - "borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school"

 If the parent selects to borrow the maximum, please be advised the Office of Financial Aid will process the loan for to meet the total cost of attendance, this amount can be above and beyond the charges directly owed to the school, based on the student’s eligibility.
 If an adjustment to the amount is needed for any reason, the parent borrower may contact the Office of Financial Aid to request a change to the amount.